 2. Online Marketing Strategy

-4. Competitive Rates
+3. Competitive Rates

-A problem some hotels face is the fact that rooms are listed at a higher price on their own websites compared to OTA sites.
-Why would a guest want to book the exact same room for a higher price?
+A problem some hotels face is the fact that rooms are listed at a higher price on their websites compared to OTA sites.
+Why would a guest want to book the same room for a higher price?
 Don’t allow OTAs to book the guest because the price of a room is better on their site.
-Hotels must regularly monitor OTA’s sites to make sure rates remain competitive.
+Hotels must regularly monitor OTA’s websites to make sure rates remain competitive.

 Though it is not always possible to offer a lower price than the OTA due to contracts, hotels can be sure to provide an equal rate.
 To add an incentive for booking directly, hotels can offer exclusive deals such as free breakfast or free Wi-Fi.
 This will add value for guests and encourage them to book through your website as opposed to an OTA.

 Remember, when a customer reserves your hotel through an OTA, they are still choosing your hotel.
 Cut out the middle man and bring the relationship between your hotel and the guest back.